 How will we know if the situation changes?

 Updated information, including information for health care providers, will be posted regularly to the website princeedwardisland.ca/covid19.
 Information is also available by calling the Public Health at 1-800-958-6400.

 Updates to this FAQ will be posted to the Health PEI Staff Resource Centre and can be found at https://src.healthpei.ca.
 Hard copies will be posted on the OH&S bulletin boards in each work site for those without access to email.

 Health PEI is also committed to sharing regular updates to all members of the organization through at least twice weekly reports from the Joint Operations Team.
 Additional reports will be distributed as required when significant changes occur.
 Managers are asked to post these updates for those without email.

 Questions regarding benefits, leave, and work requirements should be directed to your human resources manager.

 Employee Assistance Program

-As a reminder, you must report any suspect cases of COVID-19 to the CPHO as soon as observed.
+As a reminder, you must report any suspect cases of COVID-19 to the Chief Public Health Office as soon as observed.
 The PEI COVID-19 Guideline is an evergreen document and will be revised to reflect updates in recommendations.
-Health Care Providers can contact CPHO (Chief Public Health Office) at 902-368-4996 if you have any questions.
+Health care providers can contact the Chief Public Health Office at 902-368-4996, if you have any questions.